-Our approach follows the general framework described in \cite{graham2017asymptotically} for performing inference in generative models where the simulated observations can be computed as a differentiable function of a real-valued random vector with a known prior distribution.
+Our approach follows the general framework described in \cite{graham2017asymptotically} for performing inference in generative models where the simulated observations can be computed as a differentiable function of a random vector with a known prior distribution.
 As in this work, \citet{graham2017asymptotically} suggest using a constrained \ac{hmc} algorithm to target the manifold-supported posterior distribution arising in such a setting, and consider a diffusion model with high-frequency noiseless observations of the full state as an example.
 In this setting with $\intg{S} = 1$ the constraint Jacobian was observed to have a structure allowing a $\mathcal{O}(\intg{T}^2)$ cost implementation of the operations required for each constrained integrator step.

 Here we make several important extensions to the framework of \citet{graham2017asymptotically}, with the scheme proposed in \cref{subsec:exploiting-markovianity} allowing efficient $\mathcal{O}(\intg{ST})$ cost constrained integrator steps irrespective of the observation regime (high- or low-frequency, partial or full, with or without noise) and the use of a constrained integrator based on a Gaussian splitting as proposed in \cref{subsec:constrained-hamiltonian-dynamics-numerical-discretisation} giving improved mixing performance as the time-discretisation is refined ($\intg{S}$ increased).
-Further by integrating the constrained integrator into a dynamic \ac{hmc} framework \citep{hoffman2014no} we eliminate the need to tune the integrator step size and number of integrator steps per trajectory, giving a more automated inference procedure.
+Further by integrating the constrained integrator into an adaptive \ac{hmc} algorithm \citep{hoffman2014no} we eliminate the need to tune the integrator step size and number of integrator steps per trajectory, giving a more automated inference procedure.